shadowfoil/DisplayPlatform/README.md

 ## Installation
 ### Prep work:
-1. Glue pre-wired 0402 LEDs to the underside of the acrylic posts with a drop of CA/Super glue.
+1. Glue pre-wired 0802 LEDs to the underside of the resin posts with a drop of CA/Super glue.
+The LEDs should be positioned with the light side in the channel facing the top of the post.
 2. Allow these to dry fully before continuing
 3. Ensure you have 1.5mm, 2mm, and 2.5mm hex drivers